fareadh/sbm2k19-sub2-genap/rtc/README.md

-# KEYPAD AND SEVEN SEGMENT FOR MAPLE MINI
+# REALTIME CLOCK FOR MAPLE MINI
 This code is for Realtime Clock Module testing in Maple Mini using Arduino IDE

 ## Contributors: